 Upper School clubs are initiated, organized, and directed by students with the supervision from a mentor faculty member.
 Many clubs meet during dedicated clubs and activities time while others meet after school.
 Students are encouraged to be involved with a club as they provide an excellent opportunity for social and leadership growth.
 There are clubs to meet a variety of interests from community service, social and special interest, academic, and faith-based clubs.

-BAACC (Beauty of African and Africa-American Culture Club)
+BAACC (Beauty of African and African-American Culture Club)

-BAACC is a student-led club in which its members believe in the need of a group which will advance and expose the knowledge of others to our unique culture.
-The club raises awareness for the issues faced by Africans and African-Americans by organizing local events to fundraise for the causes and/or issues being faced.
-It strives to build bridges that close gaps within the community.
-BAACC also strives to create a better environment for those who will follow in our footsteps, while continuing to recognize and remember those who have walked the paths before us.
-BAACC’s ultimate mission is to promote education to increase awareness and to enlighten our peers to the beauty of African and African-American heritage and culture.
+Student-led club, in which its members believe in the need of a group which will advance and expose the knowledge of others to a unique culture.
+We reflect our culture through a positive light, in an environment where we are one of the minorities in our community.
+We raise awareness of the issues faced by the Africans and African-Americans by organizing local events to fundraise for the causes and/or issues being faced.
+We strive to build bridges that close gaps within our community.
+We strive to accomplish this goal: creating a better environment for those who will follow in our footsteps, while continuing to recognize and remember those who have walked the paths before us.
+Our ultimate mission as a student organized club is to promote education to increase awareness and to enlighten our peers to the beauty of African and African-American heritage and culture.

 Jewish Cultural Club

-Jewish Cultural Club strives to learn about the Jewish religion and culture as well as Israeli culture, including food, music, and geography.
+To learn about the Jewish religion and culture as well as Israeli culture. (food, music, geography, etc.)

 The Service Club works to promote service in the Upper School and to connect students with service opportunities in the broader community.

 To inform and mentor students about rowing and eventually make a team.
 Create a supportive environment and encourage physical activity.

 Our mission is to spread awareness about climate change, waste, composting, and other factors involved with our environment on Earth and teach how to be better citizens of our planet.

 The purpose of this club is to bring the sport of badminton to CSG and to have fun while staying active.